-Indicative locations for additional WPs are shown in Figure 3.
-Additional troughs can be installed where they meet the following conditions:
+Troughs can be installed where they meet the following conditions:

-- Are installed to the minimum number/size necessary to allow conservation management by rotational cell grazing. - Located outside of the mapped Offset area. - Are unlikely to cause new stock camp type damage within the Offset area. - Trust for Nature or consulting ecologist is consulted where there is uncertainty about the impacts of proposed watering points.
+- Are installed to the minimum number/size necessary to allow conservation management by rotational cell grazing. - Located outside of the mapped Offset area. - Are unlikely to cause new stock camp type damage within the Offset area. - TfN or consulting ecologist is consulted where there is uncertainty about the impacts of proposed watering points.

-The location of the WPs is also constrained by topography and the location of the existing water supply pipeline for the property.
 The finalised configuration of stock WPs is to be included on the "as built" plan included in the Year 1 annual report.